Myrobalan: Benefits, Uses, Precautions, Side Effects & More

 The appropriate dosage of Myrobalan or Haritaki will depend on your medical condition as well as your Prakriti and Dosha imbalance.
 Therefore, you must consult an Ayurvedic practitioner before taking Myrobalan.

-Precautions & Side Effects of Myrobalan (1)
+Precautions & Myrobalan Side Effects

 Lean individuals with severe weakness and people who are fasting, experiencing mental depression, or have Pitta conditions should use Myrobalan with caution.
 Pregnant women should also avoid using it without medical advice.